Questions and Answers

 • 1.5% for the amount from $250,001 to $400,000

-• 2.0% for the amount above $400,000
+• 2.0% for the amount above $400,000 up to $2,000,000

-Or use the table.
+Or use the link.

 What mortgage should I take, fixed or variable?

 Answering this question unambiguously is very difficult.
 Everything is clear with a fixed mortgage – you need to go and stake out the smallest interest.
 The problem is that it is difficult to foresee how the rates will change during the entire period of existence of the mortgage term.
 The interest can both fall and rise and you need to be calm about it.
-Perhaps today the fixed interest is 2.69%, which is good.
+Perhaps today the fixed interest is 5.69%, which is good.
 In 2 years the fixed interest might be less, yet the term is 5 years – you should be prepared for such a situation.
 Variable rate of a mortgage is less predictable, but statistically, people who have such mortgages win.
 Why?
 Because it takes into account the condition, bad or good, of the current market.
 If the person clearly understands the factors that influence variable mortgage, it is possible to make up one’s mind and take a loan based on the situation.
 Below I would like to explain what factors influence interest fluctuation.

 If country’s economy is doing well that means businesses are doing well and produce goods, Gross Domestic Product grows, unemployment decreases, wages go up.
 If the businesses’ goods are being actively bought, because the wages are up and etc, then businesses raise the price and produce new and improved goods at higher prices, and as a result there is an increased inflation.
 The government tries to restrict inflation to 2% (allowing a fluctuation of 1 to 3%).
 If the inflation creeps up to 3%, the government introduces appropriate steps in an attempt to return to the desired 2%.
 To slow down the economy, it’s sufficient to increase the interest on borrowed money, which businesses always use for development purposes.
 Overtime, business’ development will slow down and as a result the inflation will drop.
 All of this works the other way as well.
 Since the introduction of the terrorist acts of 2001 and the financial crisis of 2008, the government gradually lowered the discount rate to stimulate the businesses and economy.

-You have to remember that high mortgage interest and high level of inflation go hand in hand – 20% Prime Rate was in affect at the time when the inflation was 15%.
+You have to remember that high mortgage interest and high level of inflation go hand in hand â€“ 20% Prime Rate was in effect at the time when the inflation was 15%. ▲

 What is the Prime Rate today and how has it changed recently?